LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: LUIDA: Framework Proposal

 \subsection{System Architecture}

-Figure~\ref{fig:system-overview} illustrates the overall architecture of LUIDA, which consists of five main components: \begin{enumerate} \item \textbf{Recruitment World:} An integrated virtual environment where participants can browse and select available experiments. \item \textbf{Experiment World:} The virtual environment in which experiments are carried out, including questionnaire displays and data collection functions. \item \textbf{Implementation Template:} A Unity-based template that allows researchers to construct experimental systems and provides interfaces for variable management, state machine control, and data format definition. \item \textbf{Web Console:} A web interface for experiment registration, questionnaire configuration, and data visualization. \item \textbf{Storage:} A database system for storing experimental information and collected data. \end{enumerate}
+Figure~\ref{fig:system-overview} illustrates the overall architecture of LUIDA, which consists of five main components: \begin{enumerate} \item \textbf{Recruitment World:} The virtual environment where participants can browse and select available experiments. \item \textbf{Experiment World:} The virtual environment in which experiments are carried out, including questionnaire displays and data collection functions. \item \textbf{Implementation Template:} A Unity-based (as Unity is the standard world editor for platforms like VRChat or Cluster) virtual space editor that provides no-code interfaces for researchers to construct experimental systems and provides interfaces for variable management, state machine control, and format definition for data collection. \item \textbf{Web Console:} A web interface for experiment registration, questionnaire configuration, and data visualization. \item \textbf{Storage:} A database system for storing experimental information and collected data. \end{enumerate}

 These components interact through the following data flows: